 With some of the cards in the last category, Autolykos2 (used to mine ERGO) is affected too on some cards, achieving higher than 50% hashrate, yet still not the full potential.
 Other algorithms may be affected too.

 The bypass of NBMiner is included in minerstat by default and should work both on msOS and Windows-based systems.
 It's trying to achieve as high performance out of these limited cards as possible (typically around 68% of theoretical max performance is achievable).
-The measured results are as following with the default setting of NBMiner:
+The approximate results are as following with the new default setting of NBMiner:

 You can adjust the value, including on per-card basis: